blockfrost/blockfrost.dev/docs/start-building/webhooks/webhooks-events.md

 ## Block

-Block event is dispatched every time new block is minted.
+Block event is dispatched every time a new block is minted.

 Block event payload consist of [Block](https://docs.blockfrost.io/#tag/Cardano-Blocks/paths/~1blocks~1{hash_or_number}/get) data.

 :::tip
 Schema of the payload data is the same as returned by Blockfrost API.
-For detailed description check Blockfrost API documentation for [Block](https://docs.blockfrost.io/#tag/Cardano-Blocks/paths/~1blocks~1{hash_or_number}/get).
+For a detailed description check Blockfrost API documentation for [Block](https://docs.blockfrost.io/#tag/Cardano-Blocks/paths/~1blocks~1{hash_or_number}/get).
 :::

 #### Example of a webhook request with a block event